RoyRin/technically-private.github.io/index.md

 ### **Who are we?**
-Techically Private is a inter-university group of graduate students who meet and discuss privacy and security topics.
+Technically Private is a inter-university group of graduate students who meet and discuss privacy and security topics.

 Interested?
 Join our google group [here](https://groups.google.com/g/technically-private/).

-It is led by [Roy Rinberg](https://royrinberg.com/), a graduate student at Columbia University.
+We're primarily led by [Roy Rinberg](https://royrinberg.com/), a graduate student at Columbia University.